skip-mev/block-sdk/lanes/build-your-own/README.md

 1. The transactions is not already included in the block proposal.
 2. The transaction is valid and passes the AnteHandler check.
-3. The transaction is not too large to be included in the block.
+3. The transaction is not too large/gas intensive to be included in the block.

 If a more involved selection process is required, you can implement your own `PrepareLaneHandler` and and set it after creating the base lane.